manigs2007/DSCapstone/README.md

 # DSCapstone
-This is the final project of Data Science course.
-The project has some very interesting facets and requires bringing forth core knowledge to complete it.
+This is the final project of Data Science course offered by IBM.
+The project has some very interesting facets and requires bringing forth core knowledge for completion.